 Designed for anyone who prepares or signs a Form 990-PF, Exponent Philanthropy’s signature seminar will give you a thorough understanding of the 990-PF, the 5% payout requirement, and expenditure responsibility.
-Taught by top accountants, the seminar examines the form line-by-line and helps you identify common mistakes, keep your information secure, and keep your trustees out of trouble.
-You will:
+Taught by top accountants, the virtual seminar examines the form line-by-line and helps you identify common mistakes, keep your information secure, and keep your trustees out of trouble.

 - Review a sample Form 990-PF line-by-line with private foundation tax experts to gain a thorough understanding of the form

 - Have the opportunity to review your foundation’s form and ask targeted questions that affect your foundation